dino-lang/dino/README.md

 # Earley parser
 * Predefined class for language prototyping:
     * Fast.
-Processing ~200K lines/sec of C program using 60KB memory on modern CPUs
+Processing ~250K lines/sec of 67K lines of C program using 3.9MB memory on modern CPUs
     * Simple syntax directed translation
     * Parsing input can be described by ambiguous grammar:
         * Can produce compact representation of all possible parse trees